johandahlberg/arteria-incubation/README.md

-Arteria pack
+Arteria Pack
 ============

-This is the new and improved version of the Arteria StackStorm pack, it has been considerably slimmed down compared to previous version.
+This is the new and improved version of the Arteria StackStorm pack.

-The aim of this pack is to provide re-usable units for automating tasks at a sequencing core.
+The aim of this pack is to provide re-usable units for automating tasks at a sequencing core facility.
 However, the type of things presented here can be of use to any group which does enough sequencing that a high degree of automation is necessary.

 This pack is indented as a starting point, not a turn-key solution.
 Most sequencing cores